Skip to main content

 • Encryption in transit: This type of encryption gives you secure uploads and syncing for your cloud storage.
 Encryption in transit stops files from being intercepted while transferring to the cloud.

 • Encryption at rest: This type of encryption protects stored files.
-Encryption at rest keeps files encrypted when stored in your Dropbox account, preventing unauthorized access.
+Encryption at rest keeps files encrypted when stored in your Dropbox account, preventing unauthorised access.

-• Access controls and permissions: Easy to customize, granular, role-based permissions lets you easily restrict who sees what through.
-This ensures only the right people can view, edit, or share sensitive files.
+• Access controls and permissions: Easy to customise, granular, role-based permissions let you easily restrict who sees what through.
+This ensures only the right people can view, edit or share sensitive files.

-• File tracking and access logs: This is a way to automate the how you find out who’s viewing your files.
-Consult the log to monitor who opened, downloaded, or shared files in real time.
+• File tracking and access logs: This is a way to automate how you find out who’s viewing your files.
+Consult the log to monitor who opened, downloaded or shared files in real time.

-Encrypted file sharing and other layers of security in Dropbox eliminate these risks, ensuring easier compliance, better business continuity, and simpler reputation protection—without disrupting how you work together.
+Encrypted file sharing and other layers of security in Dropbox help support compliance, business continuity and reputation protection—without disrupting how teams collaborate.

 Complete file security